How Should We Treat Mental Health And Addiction?

 Understanding the Roots of Mental Health Treatment

 There was a time, not so long ago when mental health treatment included shame-based therapies, electric shock therapy, Morphine.
 LSD and frontal lobotomies.
-In the early 1920’s,15 states had passed a law for the sterilization of alcoholics thanks to the theory that alcoholism, along with other medical disorders and self-destructive behaviors were purely genetic conditions, one that got stronger with every generation.
+In the early 1920’s,15 states passed a law for the sterilization of alcoholics thanks to the theory that alcoholism, along with other medical disorders and self-destructive behaviors were purely genetic conditions, one that got stronger with every generation.

 Some treatment philosophies are rooted in the idea that many people essentially abuse alcohol or drugs to self-medicate often severe conditions that may or may not have been diagnosed.

-This May is Mental Health Month; Authentic Recovery Center is raising awareness of the important role mental health plays in our lives and encouraging members of the community to learn more about their own mental health and to take action immediately if they are experiencing symptoms of a mental illness.
+This May is National Mental Health Month; Authentic Recovery Center is raising awareness of the important role mental health plays in our lives and encouraging members of the community to learn more about their own mental health and to take action immediately if they are experiencing symptoms of a mental illness.

 Mental illnesses and drug addiction/alcoholism are not only common, they are treatable.
 There is a wide variety of treatment options for mental illnesses ranging from talk therapy to medication to peer support.
 It may take some time for a person to find the right combination of treatments that works best for them.
 But when they do, the results can be truly amazing and life-changing.
 ARC wants to help people learn what they can do to know the signs of mental illness.
 In this way, they can protect their own mental health.